 You’ll disembark in Reykjavik, Iceland’s capital, at the end of your journey.
 If you have booked post-expedition accommodation, we provide a transfer to a central downtown location.

 Embracing the unexpected is part of the legacy – and excitement – of expedition travel.
 There are no guarantees that we can achieve everything we set out to accomplish.
 A measure of flexibility is something all of us must bring to a voyage.
-There are nearly 200 recognized sites in the Antarctic Peninsula and South Shetlands and the places mentioned above may be changed to others equally as interesting.

 A Triple Cabin has two lower berths and one upper berth, private facilities, and a porthole with exterior views.